xclarifyio/clarify-php/README.md

 ### Usage

-To begin using this library, initialize the OP3Nvoice object with your API key:
+To begin using this library, initialize the Clarify object with your API key:

 ```php
 $bundle = new \Clarify\Bundle($apikey);